jcd2163/jcd2163.github.io/_posts/2018-06-19-West_nile_project_final.md

 Note the differences in the top 50 features for this type of model.
 For instance, rolling averages appear much more frequently.
 These top 50 features make sense as they are what results in the lowest Gini impurity when determining splits (i.e. these appear higher in the tree and are therefore weighted more heavily in terms of feature importance).

 Finally, I will plot the ROC AUC scores for each model.
-Helpful code for doing this was found here: https://stackoverflow.com/questions/25009284/how-to-plot-roc-curve-in-python
+Helpful code for doing this was found [here](https://stackoverflow.com/questions/25009284/how-to-plot-roc-curve-in-python)

 ```python